NoahRobit72/NoahRobit72/README.md

 ### Hey, I'm Noah! 👋 😃

-I'm an Software Developement Intern @ The Song Lab.

 <!-- I am currently working building a company that will revolutionize the relationships that students have with research labs.
 The company is called  [ResearchRatings.com](https://storied-syrniki-9241c1.netlify.app/)
  -->